Azure/ARO-Landing-Zone-Accelerator/Scenarios/Secure-Baseline/bicepWithAVM/02-Spoke/README.md

 ## Deployment

-To deploy this hub, follow these steps:
+To deploy this spoke, follow these steps:

 1. Navigate to the directory containing the Bicep file.